Clinical Trials Information for Patients and Caregivers

-There are federal rules in place to help ensure the safety and ethics of clinical trials.
+There are federal rules in place to help protect the rights and safety of people who take part in clinical trials.
+Learn about informed consent, institutional review boards (IRB's), and how trials are closely monitored.

-If you are thinking about taking part in a clinical trial, be sure to ask your doctor, "Is there a clinical trial that I can join?"
+If you are thinking about taking part in a clinical trial, be sure to ask your doctor if there is a trial you can join.
 If your doctor offers you a trial, here are some questions you may want to ask.